🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Single-unit fine dining, 5,200 sf, 80 seats, $195 average ticket, 44 staff, Retail Liquor Dealer license plus late-hour endorsement, premium wine program.
-A kitchen fire during summer-festival peak, triggered by ventilation hood failure, drove a 90-day closure.
-Concurrent Chicago Fair Workweek class action filed by laid-off staff alleging predictability-pay violations during the phased reopening.
-The Illinois Workplace Transparency Act limited the NDA scope on severance negotiations.
+Operator came to us at renewal of an existing program from a prior broker.
+A kitchen fire during summer-festival peak triggered by ventilation hood failure drove a 90-day closure.
+A concurrent Chicago Fair Workweek class action was filed by laid-off staff during phased reopening alleging predictability-pay violations.
+The Illinois Workplace Transparency Act limited NDA scope on severance negotiations.

 What We Did

-We re-read the operator profile on video — Fair Workweek scheduling architecture, predictability-pay protocol, Workplace Transparency Act NDA-scope reality on severance, and BIPA biometric timeclock posture.
-We coordinated the property and BI claim against Chicago summer-festival peak-cycle recovery while the EPLI program was rebuilt against the Fair Workweek-specific framework.
-We mapped the dram-shop tower against Cook County multi-claimant aggregate reality for phased-reopening service.
+We re-read the operator profile on video — Fair Workweek scheduling architecture, predictability-pay protocol, Workplace Transparency Act NDA-scope reality on severance, biometric timeclock posture, BASSET server certification cadence.
+We rebuilt the employee-claim coverage program against Fair Workweek-specific framework.

 🎯 The Outcome